 A horn circuit or turn signal circuit each have a separate distinct electrical schematic.
 Keep in mind that electrical symbols are not always standardized throughout the automotive industry.

 Different manufacturers may have different methods of representing certain components particularly the less common ones.
 Always refer to the symbol reference charts.
 These are listed in the beginning of the electrical section in most manuals.

 In this video I share the method my electrical instructor taught me.
 He was an evil genius and his brain flowed like electrons.
 Most auto mechanics have learned a different method.
 I think, what is more important is to use a standard procedure and follow it religiously for each electric diagnosis.
 Sticking to a routine helps you find problems faster.

 Bookmark this resource page or share with a friend.
 Come back and watch the video again if you get stuck.

 Find 3 more instructional videos about how to use online auto service manuals to fix cars right the first time.
 This next link takes you to my page about online factory auto repair guides.

 Do you require one on one help with your particular electrical problems?
 On this website automobile repair help is always available for you.

-Testing individual electronic components is not only a valuable skill but a big part of fixing electrical problems on cars.
-In my electrical training classes we sat down with bread boards and learned how to diagnose and repair individual components.
+Testing individual electronic components is not only a valuable skill, but a big part of fixing electrical problems on cars.
+In my college training classes we sat down with bread boards and learned how to diagnose and repair individual components.